22388o/Validating-lightning-signer2/docs/policy-controls.md

   have revoked it.
 Stateful. <br>
   `policy-commitment-holder-not-revoked`

-* Retries - any retries of this operation must have same data Stateful. <br>
+* Retries - any retries of this operation must have same data.
+Stateful. <br>
   `policy-commitment-retry-same`

 * Anchors: